Dhoni told me he would continue till he is beating the team's fastest sprinter: Manjrekar

 Manjrekar, who has played 37 Tests and 74 ODIs, said that it is going to be about mind and not just power hitting for the Jharkhand dasher in the IPL.

 “In fact, the conditions that we have, I keep saying, is just perfect for Dhoni, where it’s going to be about the mind and not just power hitting,” he signed off.
-(AGENCIES)
+(PTI)

 Dhoni told me he would continue till he is beating the team’s fastest sprinter: Manjrekar